nomanaadma/Docker-React/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details